Amigo (2010 film)

-Amigo is a 2010 American-Philippine drama film written and directed by John Sayles.
+Amigo (lit.
+'Friend') is a Filipino-American 2010 drama film written and directed by John Sayles.
 The film takes place in the Philippines in 1900 during the Philippine–American War.

 Plot

 Amigo centers on Rafael Dacanay, kapitan of the fictional barrio of San Isidro in a rice-growing area of Luzon.
-His brother Simón, head of the local guerrilla band, has forced the surrender of the Spanish guardia civil outpost and charged Rafael with the task of imprisoning the guardia Captain and the barrio’s Spanish friar, Padre Hidalgo, in the name of the First Philippine Republic.
+His brother Simón, head of the local guerrilla band, has forced the surrender of the Spanish guardia civil outpost and charged Rafael with the task of imprisoning the guardia captain and the barrio's Spanish friar, Padre Hidalgo, in the name of the First Philippine Republic.
 But when the American troops chasing General Emilio Aguinaldo arrive, the Spanish officer and Padre Hidalgo are freed, and a garrison under the command of Lieutenant Ike Compton is left to "protect" the barrio.
-The American occupation policy now changes from "hearts and minds" to "concentration" (what was called "hamletting" during the Vietnam war) and Rafael has to answer to both the Americans and the Filipino nationalists, with deadly consequences.
+The American occupation policy now changes from "hearts and minds" to "concentration" (what was called "hamletting" during the Vietnam War) and Rafael has to answer to both the Americans and the Filipino nationalists, with deadly consequences.

 Cast

 Development

-Cinematical reports that the film was once titled Baryo, and that the idea for it came from a yet-to-be-published novel Some Time in the Sun, detailing U.S. imperialism in the Philippines.
+Cinematical reports that the film was once titled Baryo, and that the idea for it came from a yet-to-be-published novel Some Time in the Sun, detailing American imperialism in the Philippines.

 The book will actually be called A Moment in the Sun, though the unrealized screenplay which inspired it was called Some Time in the Sun.

 The screenplay was written in two weeks and it was filmed over eight months on the island province of Bohol.

 Sayles said the "amigo" of the title was the mayor:

-The American soldiers were always asked, “Is he a good amigo or a bad amigo?”
+The American soldiers were always asked, "Is he a good amigo or a bad amigo?"
 There was some irony to him being called an amigo.
 However, the complication in that movie that the usual war movie, you follow the guys on one side and the other side is the enemy.
 You root for the guys on your side and the other side is shooting at them.
-This is a movie where it’s almost evenly divided.
-Forty-eight percent is in English, 48 percent is in Tagalog, and there’s a little Cantonese and Spanish thrown in.
-So the audience is asked to do something they’re not normally asked in a chronological war movie, which is to spend time with all the combatants and the noncombatants.
-They, therefore, know more than any, one character does.
+This is a movie where it's almost evenly divided.
+Forty-eight percent is in English, 48 percent is in Tagalog, and there's a little Cantonese and Spanish thrown in.
+So the audience is asked to do something they're not normally asked in a chronological war movie, which is to spend time with all the combatants and the noncombatants.
+They, therefore, know more than any one character does.
 That affects the structure as well, but there is just a structure of events.
 But how you feel about those events is different because you get to be on both sides and actually care about people on both sides.
-In a way, what I hope is that by the end of the movie, you’re hoping that they won’t have a confrontation, but that confrontation is inevitable.
+In a way, what I hope is that by the end of the movie, you're hoping that they won't have a confrontation, but that confrontation is inevitable.